-- 1. EPD will disburse MSTU funds directly to the service providers.
+1. EPD will disburse MSTU funds directly to the service providers.
 Service providers can include outside vendors and Orange County staff.
-The normal standards for documentation and verification of County accounts payable shall be applicable to MSTU payments. - 2.
-Revenues and expenditures for each lake maintenance MSTU will be accounted for separately in Finance, and fiscal year ending balances will remain with each respective MSTU.
+The normal standards for documentation and verification of County accounts payable shall be applicable to MSTU payments.

+2. Revenues and expenditures for each lake maintenance MSTU will be accounted for separately in Finance, and fiscal year ending balances will remain with each respective MSTU.
 The millage rate may be adjusted annually as part of the County budget process.
-It is recognized that each MSTU must carry at a minimum an adequate contingency reserve to cover eligible expenditures from the beginning of the fiscal year to the time that annual tax revenues are received. - H. Abolishment of Lake Maintenance MSTU
+It is recognized that each MSTU must carry at a minimum an adequate contingency reserve to cover eligible expenditures from the beginning of the fiscal year to the time that annual tax revenues are received.

+H. Abolishment of Lake Maintenance MSTU

-- 1. An existing MSTU will be considered for abolishment upon the demonstration of majority interest on the part of the property owners in the MSTU. - 2.
-Majority interest in the abolishment of a MSTU shall be determined as follows: - a.
-Any property owner(s) shall submit a request in writing to EPD for a preliminary petition on which to demonstrate an expression of interest in the abolishment of a MSTU.
-The preliminary petition shall be in a format approved by Finance. - b.
-The property owner(s) requesting the preliminary petition must obtain signatures of property owners (renters and/or boarders are not eligible) representing at least 15% of the platted lots/parcels subject to assessment and return the preliminary petition to Finance within 90 days of receipt of the preliminary petition to continue the abolishment process. - c.
+1. An existing MSTU will be considered for abolishment upon the demonstration of majority interest on the part of the property owners in the MSTU.

+2. Majority interest in the abolishment of a MSTU shall be determined as follows:

+a.
+Any property owner(s) shall submita request in writing to EPD for a preliminary petition on which to demonstrate an expression of interest in the abolishment of a MSTU.
+The preliminary petition shall be in a format approved by Finance.

+b.
+The property owner(s) requesting the preliminary petition must obtain signatures of property owners (renters and/or boarders are not eligible) representing at least 15% of the platted lots/parcels subject to assessment and return the preliminary petition to Finance within 90 days of receipt of the preliminary petition to continue the abolishment process.

+c.
 Finance will review the preliminary petition and, if it meets the requirements stated above, will prepare ballots with return envelopes to be mailed to the property owner(s) of each platted lot/parcel as shown on the current tax roll of the County.
 The cost of material and postage for mailing the ballots will be borne by the property owner(s) requesting the preliminary petition.
-The requesting property owner(s) may opt to provide postage on the return envelopes at their own expense. - d.
+The requesting property owner(s) may opt to provide postage on the return envelopes at their own expense.

+d.
 Finance will tabulate the results of the balloting.
 Each platted lot/parcel subject to ad valorem tax assessment will be entitled to one vote, which may be cast by any one joint owner or collectively by all owners of the lot/parcel.
-If, within 30 days from the mailing of the ballots, responses in favor of abolishment have been received from property owners representing at least a simple majority (50% plus one) of the total number of platted lots/parcels subject to assessment, then majority interest in the abolishment of the lake maintenance MSTU will be deemed to be present. - 3.
-Upon determination that a majority interest for abolishment of the MSTU is present, Finance will, in conjunction with the County Attorney's Office, prepare a resolution for MSTU abolishment for consideration by the BCC.
+If, within 30 days from the mailing of the ballots, responses in favor of abolishment have been received from property owners representing at least a simple majority (50% plus one) of the total number of platted lots/parcels subject to assessment, then majority interest in the abolishment of the lake maintenance MSTU will be deemed to be present.

+3. Upon determination that a majority interest for abolishment of the MSTU is present, Finance will, in conjunction with the County Attorney's Office, prepare a resolution for MSTU abolishment for consideration by the BCC.
 Finance will, in the customary manner prescribed for all MSTUs, schedule a public hearing on the resolution with the BCC and will notify all affected property owners of the public hearing date by mail at County expense.
 Subject to the public hearing, the BCC will determine at its discretion whether or not to abolish the MSTU.
+4. If a majority interest in the abolishment of the MSTU is not demonstrated within the specified time frame, all property owners in the MSTU will be precluded from initiating another MSTU abolishment process for one year from the ballot closing date.